sait-wbdv/fall-2023/src/lib/content/assessments/cpnt-201/assignment-2.md

 Note: Although you will complete this assignment with a partner(s), this will be marked as an individual assignment.
 Each you will have to upload a submission to Brightspace.

-Once you've completed your pair-code session, each of you has resolved a merge conflict and pushed your up-to-date code to GitHub:
+Once you've completed your pair-code session, each of you has resolved **TWO** merge conflicts and pushed your up-to-date code to GitHub:

 - Download a ZIP of the repo from GitHub and submit to Brightspace;
 - As a comment on the submission:
   - add a link to the repo you created with your partner(s);
-  - add links to the specific commits that YOU pushed to resolve the conflict (it has two parents listed).
+  - add links to the specific commits that YOU pushed to resolve the conflict ([example commit](https://github.com/acidtone/commit-catch-and-cocktails/commit/8d22f5535466e6b4702dbd23fbe312ca0ac85908)):
+    - it has two parents listed.
+    - "Resolved conflict" is in the commit message
+    - There is no left over text from VS Codes merge wizard

 ## Marking Rubric